N8GMZ’s RFI Hunting Rig

 A compact, easy to build, sub-$100 direction finding setup

-Utilizing a small 70cm Yagi and a Quansheng UV-K5 radio running modified firmware you can hunt and locate signals and RFI sources quickly and easily, without having to fabricate parts or empty your wallet.
+Utilizing a small 70cm Yagi and a Quansheng UV-K5 radio running modified firmware you can hunt and locate signals and RFI sources quickly, with a simple, easy to use direction finding rig that requires minimal investment and assembly.

-In this article I am going to talk about my experience with RFI, the equipment I put together to hunt it, and how I was able to effectively find it without needing to purchase expensive specialty equipment.
+In this article I am going to talk about my experience with power line RFI, the equipment I put together to hunt it, and how I was able to effectively find it without needing to purchase expensive specialty equipment.
 The direction finding rig that I have developed costs under $100, is made of commonly available parts that can be sourced from someplace like Amazon.
-It has proven effective in finding multiple sources of power line RFI that have then also been verified by a power company engineer.
+Since its inception it has proven very effective in finding sources of RFI.

-Before Hunting RFI: Determine if it is Local or External
+Before Hunting RFI: Determine if Local or External

-External RFI can be bad, as mine was, but it’s not always the primary issue.
-You can have RFI issues from local sources in your QTH that can be heard through the radio.
+External RFI could be affecting your station but it’s not always the primary issue.
+You can have RFI issues from local sources in your QTH that can be causing interference as well.
 Before starting to hunt RFI outside of your house you need to find out if the RFI is actually being caused by something in your house.
 It is the first step in effectively hunting RFI.
-To do this takes a little planning and some effort but costs you nothing.
+To do this takes a little planning and some effort but costs you nothing but your time.

 Video (with audio) of Power Line RFI